 If you don't have specific instrumental parts in mind and request that I arrange the horn lines to accompany your music, a separate arranging fee MAY apply based on the musical complexity of the project (ex. $50-$75/each).
 This does not apply to tracks where I simply solo over the music.
-With horn section work, I normally write out charts for each instrument by hand.
-I always retain ownership of the original autographs, however copies of these handwritten horn parts are available for $25/part.
+With horn section work, I normally sketch or fully chart out parts for each instrumental voice by hand.
+I always retain ownership of the original autographs, however copies of these handwritten horn parts/sketches can be made available to you for $25/part.

 This guy knows how to use his trombone!
 I never thought I'd be calling on a trombone player to lay some tracks on my upcoming album but, I did!
 He's really great to work with & a true musician.
 I love when I don't have to tell a musician what to do in a session, he just came in, listened a couple times and blessed me!